nudataviz/project-fall25-darbyatNE/README.md

 ## Getting Started

-Follow these instructions to clone the repository and run the application on your local machine.
+Follow these instructions to clone the repository, configure, and run the application on your local machine.

 ### Prerequisites